-During the year ended 30 June 2020, FIL Life Ireland has reviewed its strategy and product and proposition offering to support growth in future years.
-As part of this, Fidelity International is intending to launch a Pan European Luxembourg based Institution for Occupational Retirement Provisions ("IORP") under EC Directive 2016/2341.13, with FIL Life Ireland intending to provide the investment solution through a Class III Investment Only product solution.
-The IORP will take the legal form of a so-called 'pension savings association' (Association d'épargnepension or "ASSEP") and is intended to Defined Contribution pension provide arrangements throughout various European countries.
-The Fidelity International IORP, an ASSEP, will purchase an Investment Only policy from FIL Life Ireland for investments where the corporate clients or members of the ASSEP request unit linked funds.
-This policy is planned to be written in Luxembourg on a Freedom of Services basis and will be the first time FIL Life Ireland has conducted business in Luxembourg.
+During the period ended 31 December 2020, FIL Life Ireland reviewed its strategy and product and proposition offering to support growth in future years.
+As part of this, during the year the Company extended its market presence through the providing the Investment Only solution to Fidelity International's Pan European Luxembourg based Institution for Occupational Retirement Provisions ("IORP"), the Fidelity European Pension Plan (FEPP).
+The FEPP takes the legal form of a so-called 'pension savings association' (Association d'épargne-pension - "ASSEP").
+The FEPP is intended to provide Defined Contribution pension arrangements throughout various European countries.
+The FEPP purchases an Investment Only policy from FIL Life Ireland for investments where their Corporate Clients, or members, request unit linked funds.
+This Investment Only policy is written by FIL Life Ireland in Luxembourg on a Freedom of Services basis.
+The first contributions from this policy were received from January 2021.